Coax Cable Loss Calculator

 Why does cable loss matter?
 Every decibel of loss in your feed line is power that never reaches your antenna.
 A 3 dB loss means half your power is wasted as heat in the cable.
 On VHF and UHF, where cable loss increases significantly with frequency, choosing the right cable can make the difference between a strong signal and a marginal one.

 Matched loss vs. mismatch loss: Matched loss (also called "flat loss" or "attenuation") occurs even with a perfect 1.0:1 SWR.
 It increases with frequency and cable length.
 Mismatch loss is the additional power reflected back due to an imperfect impedance match (SWR > 1.0).
 In practice, moderate SWR (under 2:1) adds relatively little additional loss — usually less than 0.5 dB.
+The dominant loss in most installations is matched loss from the cable itself.

 How to choose cable: For HF (below 30 MHz), even RG-8/213 performs well for runs under 100 feet.
 For VHF (2m), LMR-400 or equivalent is a strong choice for tower runs.
 For UHF (70cm) and above, every foot of cable matters — use the lowest-loss cable you can afford and keep runs as short as practical.
 Tower-mounted preamps and remote antenna tuners can help compensate for unavoidable loss.